thaggie/thaggie.github.io/docs/cv.markdown

 ### [Dun & Bradstreet][dnb] *(purchased [Indicee][indicee])*
 #### May 2014 – September 2015 *(Vancouver)*

 Joined [Dun & Bradstreet][dnb] as a Senior Software Architect when they bought Indicee.
 Grew my team from 3 to 10.
-Worked with multiple teams to design and build an application for Risk Management integrating data from D&B and other sources, using [Indicee][indicee] for analytics.
-The user interface was built using [Angular][angular], the backend services were built using [Java][java] calling into a number of different REST services, [Postgres][postgres] as the datastore, and [Redis][redis] for caching.
+Worked with multiple teams in multiple locations to design and build an application for Risk Management integrating data from [D&B][dnb] and other sources, using [Indicee][indicee] for analytics.
+The user interface was built using [Angular][angular], the backend services were built using [Java][java] calling into a number of different REST services, [Postgres][postgres] as the datastore, having [DynamoDB][dynamo-db] as a part for the data pipeline and [Redis][redis] for caching.
+The [Java][java] backend was built as a containerless web application using [Dropwizard][dropwizard], with [Hibernate][hibernate] for ORM and [RxJava][rx-java] for evented IO in a functional reactive style of programming.

 ### [Indicee][indicee]
 #### October 2011 – May 2014 *(Vancouver)*